Want to build a fantastic home theater? The speakers you choose are crucial. But with so many options, it’s tough to know where to start.

-If you want surround sound with 3D Dolby Atmos audio, you will need to install at least two more speakers for the Atmos height effects.
+If you want surround sound with 3D Dolby Atmos audio, you must install at least two more speakers for the Atmos height effects.

 A 5.1.2 layout is a 5.1 Dolby Atmos speaker layout with two Atmos speakers, while the configuration with four height speakers is called 5.1.4.

-Or, you can add a center speaker to this to improve the dialogue, which is called a 3.1 speaker system.
+Or, you can add a center speaker to this to improve the dialogue, called a 3.1 speaker system.

-Before buying your home theater speakers, you will need to decide which type of speaker you want.
+Before buying your home theater speakers, you must decide which type of speaker you want.